 The catch:

-Mintlify is expensive ($300/month for Pro) and requires developer resources to set up and maintain.
+Mintlify is expensive ($450/month for Pro with annual billing, or $540 month to month) and requires developer resources to set up and maintain.
 The MDX workflow excludes non-technical contributors.
 And it’s focused specifically on developer documentation, not customer help centers.

 If you’re documenting APIs for developers, Mintlify is excellent.
 If you need customer-facing help content that non-developers can maintain, look elsewhere.